bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 //
 // We recommend that only one global instance of `client` should be created
-// to avoid multiple round-trips to our servers. const client = new Client({ secretKey: "sec_prod_xxxxxxxxxxxxxxxxxxxxx" });
+// to avoid multiple round-trips to our servers. const client = new BucketClient({
+  secretKey: "sec_prod_xxxxxxxxxxxxxxxxxxxxx",
+});

 // Initialize the client's feature flag retrieval loop.
-This is not a mandatory
-// call, but it is recommended in order to warm up the cache so that future
+You must call this method
-// calls to `getFlags()` will have cached flag definitions available.
+// prior to any calls to `getFlags()`, otherwise an empty object will be returned.
 //
 // You can also supply your `fallbackFlags` to the `initialize()` method.
 These
 // fallback flags are used in the situation when the server-side flags are not